TeMeta/Dataset-JSON_hackathon/documents/json-ld_demo.md

-# 1. Start with a simple JSON Dataset
+# 1. Start with a JSON Dataset

         "clinicalData": {
                 "studyOID": "BS1234",
                 "metaDataVersionOID": "v2",
                 "itemGroupData": ...

-That can be turned into a single line added to the top of the file that points to the relevant Specification IRI.
+Imagine the JSON as a compacted serialisation of am explicit and fully-detailed knowledge graph.
+The most efficient way to make everything explict is by adding a single line added to the top of the file that points to the relevant Specification IRI.

         "@context": "http://localhost:4000/define_BS1234_v2.jsonld"

-Presence of explicit context makes optional Dataset-JSON content redundant except for dataset ID and itemData
+Note that Presence of explicit context makes most Dataset-JSON metadata optional except for dataset ID and itemData

 # 2. Express as JSON-LD objects